Evidence of dynamical dark energy in a non-flat universe: current and future observations: Results and Analyses

 \subsection{Constraints from the current cosmological probes}

-In Table \ref{tab:best} we present the 68\% constraints on the model parameters of PADE-I, SPADE-I and PADE-II, along with the $\Lambda$CDM model, treated as the reference model, considering two combined datasets, namely, SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB.
-And in Figs. \ref{fig:padeI}, \ref{fig:spadeI}, \ref{fig:padeII}, we show the one dimensional marginalized posterior distributions of the model parameters and the two dimensional joint contours between several combinations of the model parameters for PADE-I, SPADE-I and PADE-II, respectively.
-We begin with the results obtained from the combined dataset SN+BAO+BBN+$H(z)$.
-Focusing on the curvature parameter, one of the key implementations of this article, we notice that for all the DE parametrizations, $\Omega_{k0}$ assumes very small values which allow $\Omega_{k0} = 0$ within 68\% CL.
-However, looking at the estimated mean values of $\Omega_{k0}$ from all these parametrizations, one finds that PADE$-$II has a mild indication of a closed universe ($\Omega_{k0} = -0.041\pm 0.053$ at 68\% CL, SN+BAO+BBN+$H(z)$) and this is in agreement with the $\Lambda$CDM predicted curvature parameter ($\Omega_{k0} = -0.017\pm 0.038$ at 68\% CL, SN+BAO+BBN+$H(z)$), see Table \ref{tab:best}.
-While for PADE-I and SPADE-I, even though the mean values of $\Omega_{k0}$ are statistically very low, but they are mildly inclined to an open universe.
-We further claim that the inclusion of the curvature parameter should affect the present cosmological parameters.
+Table \ref{tab:best} presents the 68\% constraints on the model parameters of PADE-I, SPADE-I and PADE-II and $\Lambda$CDM considering the non-flat universe for SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB.
+The graphical distributions of the cosmological scenarios in the non-flat universe are displayed in Figs. \ref{fig:padeI}, \ref{fig:spadeI}, \ref{fig:padeII}, where we show the one dimensional marginalized posterior distributions of the model parameters and the two dimensional joint contours between several combinations of the model parameters.
+Additionally, in Table~\ref{tab:flat1}, we present the constraints on the parameters of the same cosmological scenarios but assuming the spatially flat universe.
+We begin with the results obtained from the combined dataset SN+BAO+BBN+$H(z)$ (Table~\ref{tab:best}).
+Focusing on the curvature parameter, we notice that for all the DE parametrizations, $\Omega_{k0}$ assumes very small values which allow its non-value within 68\% CL, and hence the flat universe scenario is consistent within these DE parametrizations.
+The inclusion of the curvature parameter, as we observe, may affect the present cosmological parameters.
 This is seen from Figs. \ref{fig:padeI}, \ref{fig:spadeI}, \ref{fig:padeII} where we notice the correlation or anti-correlation between $\Omega_{k0}$ and other parameters.
-The free parameters of the dark energy parametrizations are thus equally affected due to the presence of the curvature parameter.
-Concerning the dark energy equation of state at present time, we find that except for PADE-I, SPADE-I and PADE-II indicate a mild phantom nature through their estimated mean values.
-In particular, from the 68\% CL constraints on $w_0$ obtained in three distinct PADE parametrizations reporting $w_0 = -0.926\pm 0.057$ (PADE-I), $-1.018\pm 0.099$ (SPADE-I), $-1.085\pm 0.062$ (PADE-II), we conclude that for PADE-II, $w_0$ remains in the phantom regime at more than 68\% CL, while for the remaining two cases, $w_0$ allows both quintessence ($w_0> -1$) and phantom ($w_0 < -1$) values within 68\% CL.
-Now focusing on the remaining two dark energy parameters, $w_1$ and $w_2$ which quantify the dynamical nature in the dark energy parametrization (note that SPADE-I has only two free parameters, $w_0$ and $w_2$ unlike other two parametrizations having three free parameters $w_0$, $w_1$, $w_2$), we find that for PADE-I and PADE-II, both $w_1$ and $w_2$ are non-zero at more than 99\% CL (see Figs. \ref{fig:padeI} and \ref{fig:padeII} which clearly confirms this observation) and hence a dynamical nature in both these parametrizations is strongly supported by this combined dataset.
-For SPADE-I, we observe that $w_2 \neq 0$ at more than 68\% CL, but it is consistent to zero within 95\% CL.
+The free parameters of the DE parametrizations are thus equally affected due to the presence of the curvature parameter.
+Concerning the dark energy equation of state at present time, we find that for this combined dataset, i.e. SN+BAO+BBN+$H(z)$, $w_0 = -0.926\pm 0.057$ (for PADE-I), $-1.018\pm 0.099$ (for SPADE-I), $-1.085\pm 0.062$ (for PADE-II).
+Thus, we conclude that for PADE-II, $w_0$ remains in the phantom regime at more than 68\% CL, while for the remaining two cases, $w_0$ allows both quintessence ($w_0> -1$) and phantom ($w_0 < -1$) values within 68\% CL.
+Now focusing on the remaining two DE parameters, $w_1$ and $w_2$ which quantify the dynamical nature in the DE parametrization (note that SPADE-I has only two free parameters, $w_0$ and $w_2$ unlike other two parametrizations having three free parameters $w_0$, $w_1$, $w_2$), we find that for PADE-I and PADE-II, both $w_1$ and $w_2$ are non-zero at more than 99\% CL (see Figs. \ref{fig:padeI} and \ref{fig:padeII} which clearly confirm this observation) with an improvement of $\Delta \chi^2 = -3.3$ for PADE-I and $\Delta \chi^2 = -2.6$ for PADE-II, respectively.
+Hence, a dynamical nature in both these parametrizations is strongly supported by this combined dataset.
+For SPADE-I, we observe that $w_2 \neq 0$ at more than 68\% CL, but it is consistent to zero within 95\% CL with an overall improvement of $\Delta \chi^2 = -2.1$.
 Thus, its dynamical nature is retained within 68\% CL.
+Now, comparing the results from the same combined dataset (i.e. SN+BAO+BBN+$H(z)$), but for the spatially flat case (Table~\ref{tab:flat1}), we notice that $w_0$ for all three parametrizations has a mild indication towards the phantom region but they are consistent with $w_0 =-1$ within 68\% CL (similar conclusion has been found in Ref. \cite{Escamilla:2023oce}).
+Regarding the dynamical nature of the parametrizations quantified through $w_1$ and $w_2$, our results remain same similar to what we observed in the non-flat case except some changes in the constraints in the flat case and such changes are due to the exclusion of $\Omega_{k0}$ from the picture.
+For example, in flat PADE-II scenario, we observe that $w_1$ is consistent to zero within 68\% CL but $w_2$ remains non-zero at more than 95\% CL, and hence, the dynamical nature of DE within flat PADE-II does not alter.